zowe/docs-site/docs/user-guide/generate-certificates.md

 2. Run the following command in the directory with this `zowe.yaml` in terminal to generate the certificate and update the configuration values in `zowe.yaml`.

    `zwe init certificate -c ./zowe.yaml --update-config`

-3. When the command is run, a customized JCL member name is created in the `CUST.JCLLIB` data set.
+    When the command is run, a customized JCL member name is created in the `CUST.JCLLIB` data set.
 The PDS name is defined in the `zowe.setup.dataset.jcllib` property.
 In the following example output, the PDS meember `USER.ZWEV2.CUST.JCLLIB(ZW101431)` is created that contains the security manager commands, and then submitted as a job ID: `ZWEKRING(JOB03054)`.

 The following command output shows the generation of a JCERACFKS certificate using the default values.
-Some detailed output messages have been omitted.
+Note that some detailed output messages have been omitted.

+**Command output:**
 ```
 #>zwe init certificate -c ./zowe.yaml --update-config
 -------------------------------------------------------------------------------